tomgeek27/pokedex/README.md

 * **Git Hooks** – Implementing automated hooks to enforce test execution before any code is pushed to guarantee an higher code quality and reduced regression problems.
 * **Application profiles** - Define several application profiles (`application-dev.yml` for instance) that reflect the deployed configuration leveraging on environment variables to manage profiles dynamically, ensuring flexibility and security.
 Use a secret management tool such as Infisical or HashiCorp Vault to securely inject sensitive configuration values, preventing hardcoded credentials and enhancing overall security.
+* **Pipeline** - Adopting a CI/CD pattern enables the automation of integration and deployment processes, improving reliability and avoiding tedious and error-prone manual operations.
+A pipeline could include running tests, building a properly versioned Docker image, publishing it to a Docker registry, and finally deploying it in a containerized environment.